-1. Introduction
+1. INTRODUCTION

-Sliding-Mode Control (SMC) is by now well known for its robustness properties in the face of unmatched perturbations and uncertainties [1, 2].
+Sliding-Mode Control (SMC) is by now well known for its robustness properties in the face of unmatched perturbations and uncertainties (Edwards and Spurgeon, 1998; Utkin et al., 1999).
 In the SMC approach the designer first chooses an output with well-defined relative degree and such that the system is minimum phase.
 On a second step, the designer devises a control law that drives the output to zero.
 Phase minimality then ensures that the system states go to zero along with the output.
 A salient feature of SMC is that the output (sliding variable in the SMC literature) is driven exactly to zero in finite time, even in the presence of matched perturbations.

-Conventional SMC is restricted to outputs of relative degree equal to one.
-In contrast, modern SMC theory (i.e., Higher-Order Sliding-Mode Control (HOSMC)) allows for sliding variables with relative degree higher than one [4].
+Conventional SMC is restricted to outputs of relative degree equal to one1.
+In contrast, modern SMC theory (i.e., Higher-Order Sliding-Mode Control (HOSMC)) allows for sliding variables with relative degree higher than one (Levant, 2003).

 Conventional SMC theory is fairly complete in the sense that there exist several methods for choosing a sliding variable with desired zero dynamics (sliding-mode dynamics in the SMC literature).
-One possibility is to put the system in the so-called regular form and use part of the state as a virtual control that will realize the desired sliding-mode dynamics on a lower dimensional system [2, Sec.
-5.1].
-If the system is single-input, a sliding variable with desired sliding-mode dynamics can be found without recourse to a coordinate transformation, using the formula by Ackermann and Utkin [5].
-A third possibility is to use the more recent formula presented in [6], which works in the multi-input case and also obviates the need to transform the system into a regular form.
-Regarding the control law, it is now well-known that a sliding variable of relative degree one can be robustly driven to zero in finite time by means of a simple unit control with enough gain [2, Sec.
-3.5].
+One possibility is to put the system in the so-called regular form and use part of the state as a virtual control that will realize the desired slidingmode dynamics on a lower dimensional system (Utkin et al., 1999, Sec.
+5.1).
+If the system is single-input, a sliding variable with desired sliding-mode dynamics can be found without recourse to a coordinate transformation, using the formula by Ackermann and Utkin (1998).
+A third possibility is to use the more recent formula presented by Draženović et al. (2012), which works in the multi-input case and also obviates the need to transform the system into a regular form.
+Regarding the control law, it is now well-known that a sliding variable of relative degree one can be robustly driven to zero in finite time by means of a simple unit control with enough gain (Utkin et al., 1999, Sec.
+3.5).